ACL SPRAIN GUIDE

 The evidence on knee braces is mixed and should not replace exercises.
 That said, many individuals report significant pain relief when utilizing a knee brace, particularly in the immediate period after an ACL sprain.
 There are a variety of knee brace types and it is important to pick the option that best fits your needs.
 For additional guidance, please view our Best Knee Braces of 2022 Guide.

 Connecting with a joint care professional is the logical next step.
 Many individuals find this a bit daunting and delay care.
 But it is important to keep in mind that, generally speaking, the earlier treatment is initiated the more likely you are to experience a full recovery.

 To help promote accessible care, our 2022 Joint Care Guide: Your Best PT Options in Telehealth, In-Home and In-Clinic is now available.

 -- Check with your doctor or PT prior to initiating a new exercise program --

 Range of Motion

 Following a cruciate ligament injury the knee tends to swell, restricting the knee range-of-motion.
 This exercise methodically and safely address this tightness and ROM restriction.

-The hamstrings are the dynamic stabilizer for the ACL.
 This exercise is a conservative approach to both improving hamstrings contraction AND your knee's range-of-motion.